Remember the last time you went to a lively dinner party? One with a mix of different people with plenty of interesting things to say?

 Religion, age, sexual orientation, citizenship, political affiliation or opinions, military service, mental and physical conditions, personality, education, favorite sports team – all of these fall under the umbrella of diversity, which, if not managed correctly, can open the door to charges of discrimination or employee relations matters.

-What are the benefits of diversity in your workplace?
+What are the benefits of diversity in the workplace?

 Building a diverse environment and team has some challenges, but the advantages far outweigh them.
 Employing people with various backgrounds has the potential to give your company a leg up because it can: